What you see, hear, and feel on a typical airline flight – Continued

 Part II – Cruise and Descent

 Cabin Crew: The Flight Attendants tend to their assignments such as food and beverage service.
 At this point, passenger courtesy toward flight attendants can go a long way toward a more enjoyable flight.
 Note that Flight Attendants or the Cabin Crew are responsible for safety and compliance first, drink service is a courtesy provided by the airlines.
-For example, when the pilot turns on the seatbelt signs, the flight attendants are responsible for ensuring that all passengers are in their seats with their seatbelts fastened.
-Passengers are expected (actually required) to follow the directions of flight attendants.
+For example, when the pilot turns on the seat belt signs, the flight attendants are responsible for ensuring that all passengers are in their seats with their seat belts fastened.
+Passengers are expected (actually required) to follow the instructions of flight attendants.

 The Aircraft: This is the best part of the flight for the aircraft.
 The air is cool, which makes the engines more efficient.
 This means fuel consumption is low.
 The engines are set at a comfortable cruise power setting.
 The only sound is the steady hum of the engines and airflow around the airplane.
 Occasionally, you may see an aileron move up or down—slightly—as the aircraft makes a slight directional correction.

 Phase: Enroute Descent

 Pilot Activity: Perhaps a hundred or more miles from the destination airport, ATC will clear the pilots to begin a descent.
 The pilots reduce engine power and ease the nose down to descend.
 The airspeed may not change because of the descent.
 At this point, the pilots are reviewing the arrival procedures for the airport, and making sure that the radios and navigation instruments are properly set.
 There is also an increase in communications between the pilots and ATC.
-One pilot is responsible for actually flying the airplane while the other handles the radio communications.
+One pilot is responsible for flying the airplane while the other handles the radio communications.